scalatra/scalatra-website/guides/views.md

 sent to the view by your controller.
 They need to be declared in the views before they can be used.

-View parameters are be passed to your views using a Seq(String, Any) after the path to the template file.
+View parameters are passed to your views using a Seq(String, Any) after the path to the template file.
 The simplest example might look like this:

 {% highlight scala %}